jennerwein/swarmlab/aufgaben/README.md

 # Architecture

+## whoami:

-Module | meaning | Default value
+Module | Explanation
 ---------------- | ------------- | ----------------
-whoami | template | the generated template (with ejs template generator)
-       | .dockerignore | those files will be ignored durant Image building
-       | app.js | Node js main file to show the hostname and IP-Address
-       | Dockerfile | used to build the image
-       | push-whoami.sh | script used to build the image and push it to the Docker-Hub
+template | the generated template (with ejs template generator) .dockerignore | those files will be ignored durant Image building app.js | Node js main file to show the hostname and IP-Address Dockerfile | used to build the image push-whoami.sh | script used to build the image and push it to the Docker-Hub